MeghaGajbhiye/PSFT-Workshop/Lab300/LabGuide300.md

 ![](./images/3.png "")

 7. Click Create.
 This action will create a file server in a few minutes.

-    This will take some time.
 Please wait until the file server status shows ‘FSS Configured’, and then the system will be ready for downloads.